Clotilde Courau: Early life and family

 was born on 3 April 1969 in Levallois-Perret, Hauts-de-Seine, France, the eldest daughter of Jean-Claude Courau (b.
-1942), an engineer, and his wife, Catherine Marie Antoinette du Pontavice des Renardières (b.
-1948), a school teacher, daughter of Haiti-born Marie Lélia Gabriel and husband Count Pierre François Marie Antoine du Pontavice des Renardières (1926-2021), Officer of the Legion of Honor and former Mayor of Merry-la-Vallée, whose family belonged to an ancient French nobility and can be traced back to the 13th century.
+1942), a hydraulic engineer, and his wife, Catherine Marie Antoinette du Pontavice des Renardières (b.
+1948), a school teacher, daughter of Haitian-born Marie Lélia Gabriel (Note: Marie Lélia du Pontavice des Renardières, née Gabriel, died in 2023 in Ville-d'Avray, France at the age of 97.
+She was born in 1926 in Paris to Haitian citizen François Joseph Camille Gabriel, born in 1898 in Port-au-Prince, Haiti, and his French wife Catherine Sarthou, born in 1900 in Higuères-Souye, Béarn.
+François Joseph Camille Gabriel was a member of the Mulatto Haitian elite, the son of Léon Gabriel and Camille Augustine Nau (divorced from Alexandre Clesca, son of Andrea Antonio Giuseppe [Joseph] Clesca, French Vice Consul in Saint-Marc, Haiti), as well as the half-brother of Haitian General Joseph Clesca, and the great-grandnephew of Haitian poet Ignace Nau and Haitian historian and politician Émile Nau.) and husband Count Pierre François Marie Antoine du Pontavice des Renardières (1926-2021), Officer of the Legion of Honor and former Mayor of Merry-la-Vallée, whose family belonged to the ancient French nobility of Brittany and can be traced back to the 13th century.

 She has three sisters named Christine, Camille and Capucine Courau.
 She lived as a child, with her sisters, between Paris, Egypt and Benin.
 The Courau sisters were brought up in the Roman Catholic religion.

-Acting career
+Career

 In 1991, Courau was nominated for a César, for Most Promising Actress (Meilleur espoir féminin), and won a European Film Award for Best Actress, both for the film Le petit criminel (1990).
 She then appeared in Dusty Hughes' A Slip of the Tongue opposite John Malkovich on the stage, and in Vincent Ward's Map of the Human Heart.
 In 1995, she won the Prix Suzanne Bianchetti at the SACD Awards.
 She was nominated again for a César twice in 1996 for Best Supporting Actress (Meilleur second rôle féminin) and Most Promising Actress (Meilleur espoir féminin) both for the film Élisa.
 In 1998 she was named one of European cinema's "Shooting Stars" by European Film Promotion and in 2000 she won the Prix Romy Schneider.
 She was created a Dame of the Ordre des Arts et des Lettres of France on 7 February 2007.

+Personal life

 Marriage

 Clotilde Courau announced her engagement on 10 July 2003 and on 25 September married Emanuele Filiberto, Prince of Venice, at the Church of Santa Maria degli Angeli e dei Martiri in Rome.
 At the ceremony, she wore a wedding gown designed by Valentino.
 Six months pregnant at the time, she was seen as a controversial bride because of her left-wing views.